-Chemical Engineers as Biomedical Innovators Originally delivered Aug 7, 2013 Developed by: AIChE Type: Archived WebinarLevel: Intermediate Duration: 1 hour PDHs: 1.00 Share This Post: Preview Webinar: The design of biomedical materials is rooted in principles of chemical engineering.
+Chemical Engineers as Biomedical Innovators Originally delivered Aug 7, 2013 Source: AIChE Type: Archived WebinarLevel: Intermediate Duration: 1 hour PDHs: 1.00 Share This Post: Preview Webinar: The design of biomedical materials is rooted in principles of chemical engineering.
 This presentation describes the connections between chemical engineering and biomedical innovations, and discusses the translation of novel materials into clinical applications.
 The talk draws on several examples of engineering contributions to medical devices, including tissue adhesives for wound closure, nanoparticles for drug delivery, and degradable stents for coronary artery disease.
 The presentation also includes a discussion of the global burden of disease, to give chemical engineers an appreciation for the greatest unmet needs in medicine.
-Presenter(s): Sujata Bhatia Sujata K. Bhatia, MD, PhD, PE is a physician, bioengineer, and professionally licensed chemical engineer who serves on the teaching faculty of biomedical engineering at Harvard University.
-She is the Assistant Director for Undergraduate Studies in Biomedical Engineering at Harvard; she is the academic advisor for all Harvard undergraduate students in bioengineering and biomedical engineering.
-She has also been appointed an Assistant Dean of the Harvard Summer School; in this capacity, she supervises the academic progress and well-being of several hundred undergraduates each summer, and...Read more Once the content has been viewed and you have attested to it, you will be able to download and print a certificate for PDH credits.
+Presenter(s): Sujata Bhatia, MD, P.E.
+Sujata K. Bhatia, MD, PhD, P.E., is a physician, bioengineer, and professional chemical engineer.
+She is a teaching professor of chemical and biomolecular engineering at the Univ. of Delaware, as well as an affiliated faculty member in biomedical engineering.
+In addition, she is an associate of the Harvard Kennedy School of Government for the Science, Technology, and Globalization Project.
+She works with students on projects for medical innovation in Africa, as well as global engineering education.
+She is also a faculty member in the Harvard Kennedy School Executive Education Program on...Read more Once the content has been viewed and you have attested to it, you will be able to download and print a certificate for PDH credits.
 If you have already viewed this content, please click here to login.
 Checkout Checkout Do you already own this?
 Log In for instructions on accessing this content.
-Pricing AIChE Member Credits 1 AIChE Members $69.00 AIChE Undergraduate Student Members Free AIChE Graduate Student Members Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
+Pricing Individuals AIChE Member Credits 1 AIChE Members $69.00 AIChE Graduate Student Members Free AIChE Undergraduate Student Members Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
 All other uses are forbidden without the express consent of the author(s).